identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ## What is git mapping?

-***Git mapping*** describes a file or directory from the git repository that should be added to the image by a specific path.
-The repository may be a local one, hosted in the directory that contains the config, or a remote one, and in this case, the configuration of the _git mapping_ contains the repository address and the version (branch, tag or commit hash).
+***Git mapping*** describes a file or a directory from the git repository that should be added to the image by a specific path.
+The repository may be a local one, hosted in the directory that contains the config, or a remote one, and in this case, the configuration of the _git mapping_ contains address of the repository and version of the code (branch, tag or commit hash).

-werf adds the files from the repository to the image by using the full transfer of files with git archive or by applying patches between commits.
+werf copies files from the repository to the image using the full transfer of files via git archive or by applying patches between commits.
-The full transfer is used for the initial adding of files.
-The subsequent builds use applying patches to reflect changes in a git repository.
-The algorithm behind the full transfer and applying patches is reviewed the [More details: git_archive...](#more-details-gitarchive-gitcache-gitlatestpatch) section.
+The full transfer is used for the initial addition of files.
+For subsequent builds, werf applies patches to reflect changes in a git repository.
+The algorithm behind the full transfer and patching is described in detail in the [More details: git_archive...](#more-details-gitarchive-gitcache-gitlatestpatch) section.

-The configuration of the _git mapping_ supports filtering files, and you can use the set of _git mappings_ to create virtually any resulting file structure in the image.
-Also, you can specify the owner and the group of files in the _git mapping_ configuration — no subsequent `chown` required.
+The configuration of the _git mapping_ supports file filtering.
+You can use a set of _git mappings_ to create virtually any file structure in the image.
+Also, you can specify owner and group properties of files in the _git mapping_ configuration — no subsequent `chown` is required.

-werf has support for submodules. werf detects if files specified with _git mapping_ configuration are contained in submodules and does the very best it could to handle the changes of files in submodules correctly.
+werf supports git submodules.
+If werf detects that some part of _git mapping_ is a submodule, it does its best to handle the changes in submodules correctly.

-> All project's submodules locked to a specific commit, so all collaborators receive the same content.
-Therefore, werf **does not initialize, update submodules** and just uses these commits
+> All submodules of a project are associated with a specific commit, so all collaborators working with the submodule repository receive the same content.
+Thus, werf **does not initialize or update submodules** but just uses the corresponding commits

-An example of a _git mapping_ configuration for adding source files from a local repository from the `/src` into the `/app` directory, and remote phantomjs source files to `/src/phantomjs`:
+Here is an example of a _git mapping_ configuration.
+It allows you to add source files from the `/src` directory in a local repository to the `/app` directory, and remote phantomjs source files to `/src/phantomjs`:

 ```yaml
 git: